wp-cool-tools/quick-featured-images/README.txt

 Tested successfully with WordPress 5.6

 = 13.5.1 =
-Added catalan translation, changed order of action links, tested with WordPress 5.5.3
+Added catalan translation, changed order of action links

 = 13.5.0 =
 Fixed missed binding to dynamically created selection options in 'Default Images'

 = 13.4.2 =
-Revisions and fixes for WordPress 5.5, tested successfully with WP 5.5
+Revisions and fixes for WordPress 5.5

 = 13.4.1 =
 Fixed error in image columns on post overview pages

 = 13.4.0 =
-Added new column in the media library to list at each image for which posts it is set as featured image, tested with WordPress 5.3.2
+Added new column in the media library to list at each image for which posts it is set as featured image

 ^= 13.3.6 =
 Tested successfully with WordPress 5.3

 = 13.3.5 =
-Improved performance for the image column on post overview pages, tested with WordPress 5.2.4
+Improved performance for the image column on post overview pages

 = 13.3.4 =
 Tested with WordPress 5.2.1

 = 13.3.3 =
-Added checkered background for transparent thumbnails, tested with WordPress 5.1
+Added checkered background for transparent thumbnails

 = 13.3.2 =
-Refactored page Default Images for more robustness, tested with WordPress 4.9.7
+Refactored page Default Images for more robustness

 = 13.3.1 =
-Added greek translation, changed labels, updated WP translations, tested with WordPress 4.9.1
+Added greek translation, changed labels, updated WP translations

 = 13.3 =
-Added japanese translation and small revisions, tested with WP 4.8.2
+Added japanese translation and small revisions

 = 13.2.2 =
 Fixed incorrect detection of post type name for the result list

 = 13.2.1 =
-In 'Default Images'' image paths starting with / will be considered, tested with WP 4.8.1
+In 'Default Images'' image paths starting with / will be considered

 = 13.2 =
 Added in 'Default Images'': Post type filters for first image option, revised translations

 = 13.1 =
-Added french translation, revised sanitations and translations, tested with WordPress 4.8
+Added french translation, revised sanitations and translations

 = 13.0.1 =
 Fixed unnecessary HTML escaping